MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex02_Sensitivity_Labels.md

 In this task, you will create sensitivity labels in Word and Outlook emails.
 The document created will be stored in OneDrive and sent to an HR employee via email.

-1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. You should still be signed in to Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be signed in to Microsoft 365 as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password should be provided by your lab hosting provider.

 1. In **Microsoft Edge**, the Microsoft Purview portal tab should still be open.
 Select the address bar and navigate to **https://www.microsoft365.com**.